The Lost One: A Life of Peter Lorre

 1936) was held in December, 1936, with a Christmas theme, complete with

-"Father Christmas" (center).
-Director Alfred Hitchcock (far right), John
+“Father Christmas” (center).
+Director Alfred Hitchcock (far

-standing behind the flag, "The Poocha Cake"), and Madeleine Carroll are
+“The General” and standing behind the flag, “The

-among the celebrants.
+Poocha Cake”), and Madeleine Carroll are among the celebrants.

 |

-As Peter Lorre's voice lent itself to comic imitation, so his unique
+As Peter Lorre’s voice lent itself to comic imitation, so his

-eggs" – inspired caricature.
-Lorre was gratified by impersonations,
+“soft-boiled eggs” – inspired caricature.
+Lorre was

-whether vocal or artistic.
-While Secret Agent (1936) was in release
+gratified by impersonations, whether vocal or artistic.
+While Secret

-in London, the artist Gitano created a portrait of Lorre's character "The
+a portrait of Lorre’s character “The General” for the

-addition to paint.
+to paint.

 |